j-siderius/TinySpark/docs/chapter1/neuron.md

 print(activation)
 ```

-In the next section, the neuron that was just created will be used to predict something a bit more meaningful.
+In the next section, the neuron that was just created will be used to predict something more meaningful.